fresconews/guides/branches.md

   - Naming convention: `feature-first-feature`, `feature-second-feature`, `feature-ios-550` (story number)
 - Hotfixes / Bug fixes
   - Branched off of the production codebase (master)
-  - Need to be tagged with a version number to designate which release the feature will be a part of
   - Naming convention: `hotfix-signup`, `hotfix-push-notifications`

 ## Tags